 I fed my thesis through Muuntaja and it turned some of my tables black.
 What can I do?

 You can insert the tables into the original document as explained in the instructions above, or you can first save your text file as a regular PDF file and after that submit your thesis to Muuntaja.
-You can save your file in the regular PDF format as follows:

 I am using Mac.
 I fed my thesis through Muuntaja but Laturi still tells me that it's not in the required PDF/A format.
 What went wrong?